 The realtime court reporter has lifetime job security.
-The “Realtime Reporting and Captioning Theory” taught exclusively by “Court Reporting and Captioning at Home” is essential to your success as a realtime court reporter.
+The “Realtime Reporting and Captioning Theory” exclusive to “Court Reporting and Captioning at Home” is essential to your success as a realtime court reporter.
 Realtime court reporters provide transcripts the same day they take the deposition, court trial, or hearing.
 Attorneys and judges have instant access to the deposition or trial proceedings on their laptop computers.
-This is possible because of the specialized realtime court reporting software and the Realtime Reporting and Captioning Theory taught by Court Reporting and Captioning at Home.
-As one of our graduates, you will be a proficient realtime writer, and be fully prepared to join the court reporting career.
+This is possible because of the specialized realtime court reporting software and the Realtime Reporting and Captioning Theory by Court Reporting and Captioning at Home.
+As one of our program completers, you will be a proficient realtime writer, and be fully prepared to join the court reporting career.
 CLICK HERE and meet just a few of our successful graduates.

 The Other Realtime Court Reporting Careers